patrickmineault/codebook/testing.md

 --[Ariel Rokem](https://github.com/uwescience/shablona)
 ```

 Automated testing is one of the most powerful techniques that professional programmers use to make code robust.
-I think it should be taught in introductory Python classes for scientists - it's quite intuitive, and once you learn it, it will change the way you write code for the better.
+Having never used testing until I went to industry, it changed the way I write code for the better.

 ## Testing to maintain your sanity